 Only current STP members may apply for this workshop.

-The Society for the Teaching of Psychology announces the 12th annual STP SoTL Workshop (now in HyFlex format!).
+The Society for the Teaching of Psychology announces the annual STP SoTL Workshop, now with two delivery options.
 Consistent with our Mission Statement and the Statement on Addressing Systemic Racism and Inequity in STP, we encourage applications from colleagues who are from underrepresented groups and have diverse backgrounds and experiences.

 SoTL is defined as methodologically rigorous scholarly work conducted to enhance teaching and advance learning, ideally resulting in peer-reviewed products made public.
 We invite applications from faculty and graduate students who would like to accomplish developing and/or writing a Scholarship of Teaching and Learning (SoTL) project.